iVis-at-Bilkent/pathway-mapper/README.md

 Please note that the app runs on the port 3000 by default.
 To change the port follow the same steps in previous section.

+#### Running in Docker
+In the root folder, execute `docker build . -t pathway-mapper` to build a docker image.
+Then execute `docker run -p 3000:3000 -d pathway-mapper` to run a container from generated image.
 ## Sample TCGA Pathways

 A number of pathways from the manuscripts of The Cancer Genome Atlas (TCGA) studies and those resulting from TCGA PanCanAtlas Project are available under Network > TCGA menu items sorted alphabetically by cancer type or pathway name.
 For instance, following is the PI3K pathway in Glioblastoma: